sfigg/commercialization-public/customize/desktop/customize-cosa.md

 > [!Note]
 > The settings included in a Replace element are applied instead of the original COSA settings.
 If no settings are specified, the operation becomes a Removal.

-## Non-configurable COSA settings

-The following COSA settings are internal to Microsoft, and aren't intended to be modified by OEMs or MOs.
-* Support DataMarketplace: This setting indicates whether or not this SIM supports the Data Marketplace features.
-If this setting is absent, the SIM is considered not a Data Marketplace SIM and the Data Marketplace features are not supported for this SIM.

-* DataMarketplace Roadming UI Enabled: This setting indicates whether roaming UI should be shown for this DataMarketplace SIM.